Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant

-\paragraph{Conclusions}-- In this paper, we have generalized the construction of the meron algorithm to cases where staggered fermions are coupled to quantum link gauge fields.
-This construction of the Monte Carlo algorithm is agnostic to the space-time dimension, and paves the way for ab-initio studies of large scale gauge-fermionic system with odd or even numbers of fermionic flavours, and includes models not simulable using DQMC.
+\paragraph{Conclusions.}-- We have generalized the construction of the meron algorithm to cases where staggered fermions are coupled to quantum link gauge fields.
+This construction of the Monte Carlo algorithm is agnostic to the space-time dimension, and paves the way for ab-initio studies of large scale gauge-fermionic system with odd or even numbers of fermionic flavors, and includes models not simulable using DQMC.
 While we are able to simulate low temperatures at fixed values of gauge coupling by using two breakups, $A$ and $D$, it is possible to add different microscopic terms by increasing the allowed ways of bonding the fermions and gauge links.
-We have also indicated how to include multiple flavours, and multi-flavour interactions.

-Our investigations open up avenues to study quantum link gauge theories coupled to fermions in higher dimensions, which are almost certain to exhibit quantum phase transitions.
+We have also indicated how to include multiple flavors, and multi-flavor interactions.
+Our investigations open up avenues to study quantum link gauge theories coupled to fermions in higher dimensions, which are almost certain to exhibit quantum phase transitions \cite{Janssen_20201}.
 Since the physics of Abelian gauge fields represented by half-integer spins are sometimes related to quantum field theories at $\theta = \pi$ \cite{Zache:2021ggw}, where $\theta$ is the topological angle, our numerical method also promises to increase our knowledge of quantum field theories with non-trivial topologies.
+Possible future extensions include gauge fields with larger spin representation and non-Abelian gauge fields as well.
 Our methods can be extended to gauge fields with larger spin representation, and hopefully to non-Abelian gauge fields as well, to tackle realistic interacting systems of increasing complexity in particle and condensed matter physics.